Applications for ’24-’25 Roosevelt Network Fellowships are now CLOSED!

 Why is it called the Forge Fellowship?

-The Forge Fellowship was created in memory of Reese Neader.
+The Forge Fellowship was created in memory of Reese Needer.
 Reese worked to build civic infrastructure that would confront the individual challenges faced by communities frequently neglected by political organizing.
 Reese recognized the untapped potential for progressive power in many of our diverse, hardworking, and often overlooked communities—largely in the Midwest.
 His life’s work was dedicated to building that power: He founded Forge Columbus to encourage civic innovation in Ohio, worked for the Obama campaign as the youth vote director in Pennsylvania, and served as policy director for the Roosevelt Network.
 This fellowship seeks to empower a new generation of leaders like Reese who enthusiastically envision and push for progressive policy change in their communities.

 What will the experience look like?

 Virtual Summer Intensive (June – July 2024, with time off for July 4th)